vibansal/crisp/scripts/README.md

 A. filter variants using LR statistic and chi-square table statistic (user-specified thresholds)
 B. INDELS: calculate fraction of indels in homopolymer runs and identify regions with clusters of variants in low-complexity sequence
 C. identify somatic mutations in tumor-normal sequencing using list of tumor-normal pairs

+D. split tri-allelic variants into multiple variants for ease of annotation and rare variant association testing